OnePageCRM/OnePageCRM.github.io/_posts/2015-01-26-onepagecrm-library.md

 Next on the list is '[Practicing Rails][5]' by Justin Weiss.
 I've just started it, but it seems to be a really useful, practical book that is packed with examples.

 Reading technical books is a great way to upskill but long books about management or programming can be tough to slog through.
-It's difficult for technical books to strike a balance between readability and usefullness.
+It's difficult for technical books to strike a balance between readability and usefulness.
 After a day at work I like to sit down with a book, but I find that if I start reading non fiction I soon fall asleep in the chair.
 In this situation I like to read fiction instead to unwind.
 I've found that a quiet coffee shop on a Sunday afternoon is the ideal place to read something more technical.

 So, what are your favourite reads?
 Fiction or non fiction, we would love to hear what books inspired your business or helped develop your technology stack.
-Tweet us your recommendations - @onepagecrm!
+Tweet us your recommendations - <a href="https://twitter.com/intent/tweet?screen_name=onepagecrm" class="twitter-mention-button" data-related="peteretepeter">Tweet us your recommendations - @onepagecrm</a>

   [1]: http://www.sensible.com/dmmt.html
   [2]: http://deliveringhappiness.com/